The Game is the Game: Dynamic network analysis and shifting roles in criminal networks: Discussion Conclusion

 These results confirm that relations within organised crime groups evolve over time, and that `opportunistic structures' affect collaboration in illicit contexts \parencite{varese2010, bouchard_morselli}.
 As expected from previous literature, the Cicala network was characterised by high turnover and several of its members experienced changes in their positions within the network over time \parencite{morselli_petit, bright2014, bright2019, diviak2024, manzi2025}.
 Although a clear causal relationship between law enforcement interventions and alterations in network structure cannot be drawn, shifts in individual trajectories seem to coincide with law enforcement targeting and especially with the arrest of node 3, a key player in the drug trafficking network during the first part of the investigation and until his arrest in June 2009.
 This suggests that changes in individual positions are unlikely to be planned but rather emerge from interactions among members of the group as some actors become more cautious and aware of the risk of law enforcement control while others take advantage of new criminal opportunities and emerge as more central \parencite{morselli2009}.
-At the same time, however, even relatively flexible partnerships that are fairly horizontal in structure are characterised by the presence of a core group of people who are needed to manage and direct the drug trafficking operations throughout the duration of the criminal enterprise.